Why Teens Need Privacy: Understanding the Importance

 When teenagers feel trusted, they are more likely to reciprocate that trust.
 Conversely, constant intrusion can breed resentment and lead to secretive behavior.

-Dr. Jennifer Powell-Lunder, a clinical psychologist, states, “Respecting a teen’s privacy demonstrates that you value them as individuals and trust their judgment.
-This foundation of trust and respect is essential for navigating the challenges of adolescence and building a strong, healthy parent-teen relationship.”
+Dr. Jennifer Powell-Lunder, a clinical psychologist, states, “Respecting a teen’s privacy shows that you value them as individuals.
+It also indicates that you trust their judgment.

 Parents respecting a teen's privacy by knocking on a partially closed door before entering the room, showing a respectful and understanding relationship.